idun-corp/docs/service-object/README.md

 ![1-party DIspatchers](./assets/api/dispatchers/service-object-dispatchers-1party.png)

+You can test API with one of existing SMS or Email dispatcher, so you can go directly to [Working with Routes](#working-with-routes) section of this document.

 **Note:**

 `id` of the dispatcher is specified in routes to allow reuse of the same dispatcher in multiple routing scenarios.